qubitron/StarterCode/README.md

 In the "Enter new setting key" popup, enter the environment variable name "DATABASE_URL" and press enter to continue

 In the "Enter setting value" popup, enter the value of your Postgres connection string to your Azure Database for Postgres instance.
+The format of the string is as follows: postgres://[USERNAME]@[SERVER_NAME]:[PASSWORD]@[SERVER_NAME].postgres.database.azure.com:5432/postgres

-(Example: postgres://[USERNAME]:[PASSWORD]@[SERVER_NAME].postgres.database.azure.com:5432/postgres
+For example: postgres://vs_code_user@vs_code_postgres:password@vs_code_postgres.postgres.database.azure.com:5432/postgres

 8. Configure the startup script.